-Currently, if a person falls overboard, cruise ships only stop and return to the spot after the passenger gets reported missing.
+If a person falls overboard, cruise ships only stop and return to the spot after the passenger gets reported missing.
 In many cases, the missing passenger gets reported to the crew’s cabin when it’s too late.
-A reported missing passenger fuels a search investigation on the ship first, and if the person is not found, the ship reports the incident to the coast guard.
+A reported missing passenger fuels a search investigation on the ship first, and if the person is not found, the ship reports the incident to the Coast Guard.
 This results in a lot of delays causing loss of lives.

-Carnival Cruise Lines got asked the question of why its ships did not have man overboard systems, to which the cruise line responded that the systems were unreliable and not advanced enough for use.
+Carnival Cruise Lines was asked why its ships did not have man overboard systems, to which the cruise line responded that the systems were unreliable and not advanced enough for use.
 However, there is a glimmer of hope for the industry and the passengers as other companies have started to implement advanced man overboard systems, which have shown positive results.

 If you’ve gotten hurt on a cruise ship or your loved one has fallen overboard, you might have a legal case against the cruise ship.
 We are here to understand your case, collect relevant evidence, and hold the shipping company responsible.